Liambass/QA-Bootcamp-project/README.md

 ## What went well?
 What didn't?

-As anticipated, I found that the project went well.
+As anticipated, I found that the project went well on the whole.

 I wasn't entirely confident in crafting good user stories but ended up happy enough with what I achieved in that regard.

 I also had a little trouble with the jar build process but a quick bit of research cleared that up completely.

+I was stuck for a short while on testing after implementing a DTO, I got around it by changing how I was mocking returns, but this solution felt rather hacky to me so after a little more research I discovered that it was all due to a missing equals() in my DTO.

 --------------